elenakovacs/elenakovacs/README.md

-- 👋 Hi, I’m Elena!
-- 👀 I’m interested in Web Development
+# 🦋 Elena Kovacs

+**`Web Development Student`**

-- 🌱 I’m currently learning at Digital Career Institute
+I’m currently learning 🌱  at Digital Career Institute, Web Development 💻
-- 📫 How to reach me elena.kovacs@dci.education

 <!---
 elenakovacs/elenakovacs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.